Glitter Painted Holiday Centerpiece

 Now that I know how much work goes into hosting a holiday meal, I understand why decorating the table isn’t a high priority.
 I’m no Martha Stewart, but I have learned a pretty table doesn’t have to add stress and expense to your entertaining.
 I’m so excited to be partnering with Coca-Cola again and can’t wait to share my simple Glitter Painted Holiday Centerpiece I made using recycled Coca Cola bottles!

 I wanted to start my tablescape with something very quick and very affordable, that’s where the empty Coke bottles came in.
 I set up a paint station in the garage with my bottles and some cardboard and sprayed 10 bottles in gold and silver glitter spray paint.

 I do have one tip, Coca-Cola bottles took a LOT of spray paint, to cover the label.
 I would recommend getting a primer to spray them with before the glitter paint.
 I did buy a glitter paint sealant, so the glitter didn’t get all over the place once they were painted.

 I let the bottles dry for a day or so and then had fun styling the table.

-I bought these little monogramed stockings at Kohls the other day, I think they were $5 each, but of course I had a coupon.
+I bought these little monogrammed stockings at Kohls the other day, I think they were $5 each, but of course, I had a coupon.
 I knew they would look adorable on the table with my gold flatware.

 I love the dimension of the centerpiece with both the gold and silver glitter painted bottles mixed with the white candles and a variety of florals, with little pops of red.